wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 sender of the given message.
 The `responseToID_` field is also set as the unique global ID of the request event, such that the receiving end can match the response with the request.
-The `makeResponse()` function simples does slightly more than `setResponse()` by allocating a new event object, and passing it as the first argument to `setResponse()`.
-The newly created object is returned by the function, and is ready to be sent via a link.
+The `makeResponse()` function simples does slightly more than `setResponse()` by allocating a new event object as an exact clone of the current one (passing `*this` into the copy constructor), and then passing the current object as the first argument to `setResponse()`.
+The newly created object is a response event to the current event on which the member function is called.

 ### MemEvent